Ahiya1/mirror-of-truth-online/README.md

 **A sacred bilingual space to see yourself clearly**

-A reflection experience that helps people connect with their dreams through AI-powered insights.
+An online reflection experience that helps people connect with their dreams through AI-powered insights.
 Built with love, truth, and quiet certainty.

 ---